optozorax/unasanu/content/en/index.md

 According to the principle of constructing, every universe is populated with an infinite variety of Gods.
 You can employ the universe with a computational outlet from the earlier point.
 Even if God has projected his face onto the sky, you can always create a universe where he looks entirely different, but decided to alter his face using technologies.
 This implies that <span class="green2-bg example">every universe has an infinite number of gods</span>.

-Even if some deity oversees a certain universe, copying the brains of all beings after death and distributing them into other simulations, called "heaven" and "hell", this deity isn't omnipotent.
-The point being, the universe would still exist without their intervention, and there's nothing they can do about it. <span class="green2-bg example">No deity can prevent any universe from existing.</span> The same principle applies to universes that are filled with suffering, where this deity seems strangely absent.
-This means, if a being felt that after death it found itself neither in the "heaven" nor the "hell" that its deity has spoken of, this circumstance might not be the will of its deity.
+Even if some god oversees a certain universe, copying the brains of all beings after death and distributing them into other simulations, called "heaven" and "hell", this god isn't omnipotent.
+The point being, the universe would still exist without their intervention, and there's nothing they can do about it. <span class="green2-bg example">No god can forbid some universe to exist.</span> The same principle applies to universes that are filled with suffering, where this god seems strangely absent.
+This means, if a being felt that after death it found itself neither in the "heaven" nor the "hell" that its god has spoken of, this circumstance might not be the will of its god.

-<span class="orange-bg example">Is this deity capable of knowing everything that will happen in the universe they're simulating?</span> Yes, as, like any programmer, they could simulate it up to the required point, and then restore the past save state.
-Problems arise when the deity wants to know what the future of their universe will be assuming they intervene in it.
+<span class="orange-bg example">Is this god capable of knowing everything that will happen in the universe they're simulating?</span> Yes, as, like any programmer, they could simulate it up to the required point, and then restore the past save state.
+Problems arise when the god wants to know what the future of their universe will be assuming they intervene in it.
 This would necessitate them to simulate, among other things, themselves faster than their own time flow, all while integrating the same simulation within itself, and so on indefinitely.
 Such a scenario is broadly impossible to simulate.
-Therefore, the deity cannot know with absolute certainty what will happen to their universe along with them in the future.
+Therefore, the god cannot know with absolute certainty what will happen to their universe along with them in the future.
 They can, however, replace themselves with an approximate model (which does not observe the simulation with the approximate model) or a scripted doll in their simulations, and know their own future in this simulation with the required accuracy.
 Alternatively, they can know their own future with absolute certainty without the possibility of altering it, but then they would have to subject themselves to limitations, calculating such a universe "all at once", as was proposed to be done with universes featuring time travel.

-No deity is the prime cause of any universe; any universe would exist even without them.
-Hence, we can consider another variant of introducing a deity:
+No god is the prime cause of any universe; any universe would exist even without them.
+Hence, we can consider another variant of introducing a god:

 {{ admonition_start(color="blue", title="📝 Introduced definition") }}
 **Meta-god** — is a god, who has created all universes, along with all other conventional gods.